Omega-Cube/omeganoc/README.md

 STEP 5 : CONFIGURE
 ------------------

-To change settings, like address and port for omeganoc interface, edit the file /etc/hokuto.cfg.
+To change settings, like the address and port to access the web interface, edit the file /etc/hokuto.cfg.

 Don't forget to restart the service after any change: